carlosevia/carlosevia-netlify/pages/academic-information.md

 In the fall 2020 semester, I am teaching the following courses:

 * COMM 2094: Communication and Issues of Diversity
 * CMST 5814: Communication Graduate Seminar.
-Topic: ContentOps.
+Topic: Introduction to Content Operations.

 ---